Community Health Improvement Plan

 Community health assessments are often conducted by local public health agencies, healthcare organizations, community-based organizations, and academic institutions in collaboration with community members and other stakeholders.
 The assessment findings inform the development of community health improvement plans and allocate resources to address the identified community health improvement needs and priorities.

-Printable Community Health Improvement Plan PDF
+Community Health Improvement Plan Template

 What is a Community Health Improvement Plan?